joe-io/kicking-it-with-kubernetes/services/README.md

 JSON:
 title : The title of a post
 body : The body fo the post
-url : The URL of an image that will be analyzed to generate extra key-words
+imageUrl : The URL of an image that will be analyzed to generate extra key-words

 Response:
 {
   "id": "abc-123-def-456",
-  "url": "$url",
+  "imageUrl": "imageUrl",
   "keywords": ["keyword"],
 }
 ```